stefan-jeitler/change-blog/ReadMe.md

 ## Architecture

-The architecture of the app is mainly influenced by:
+The architecture of the app is strongly influenced by

 * Robert C. Martin's book Clean Architecture
 * Mark Seemann's book Dependency Injection Principles, Practices and Patterns